InTEGr8or/roo-conf/README.md

 The `edit` command will attempt to open the source file from your configured remote template repository first.
 If a remote source is not configured or the file is not found there, it will indicate that the file is a package resource and cannot be edited directly.

-If you run the `edit` subcommand without a filename, it will list the available template files from the configured source (remote if configured and available, otherwise package), indicating the source for each.
+If you run the `edit` subcommand without a filename, it will list the available template files from the configured source (remote if configured and available, otherwise package).
+When listing from a remote source, it will exclude the `.git` directory and only list markdown files.

 ```bash
 uv run roo-conf edit